 - the UC Minimum Income Floor has been temporarily relaxed to ensure that self employed claimants affected by Covid 19 can access UC at a more generous rate;

-- Statutory Sick Pay available from day 1 (as opposed to day 4) - read all about that here; and
+- Statutory Sick Pay available from day 1 (as opposed to day 4) - click through to learn more about Statutory Sick Pay relief; and

 - increase in the Local Housing Allowance rates for UC and Housing Benefit claimants.